- It’s okay to identify as disabled: Zoe

 “The older you are, the more important it is to have another person with you during visits.”

-This is true for aged patients and even more so for acutely ill patents.
-The greatest number of critical incidents happen in hospital and shortly after discharge, and patients would be well advised to be proactive rather than reactive.
+This is true for aged patients and even more so for acutely ill patients.
+The greatest number of critical incidents happen in hospitals and shortly after discharge, and patients would be well advised to be proactive rather than reactive.

 Your time of greatest need is when you are least able to look after yourself

 Older people tend to be unassertive and more easily intimidated by a health professional or a situation.
 Equally, an unexpected illness can put you and your family under a good deal of emotional and practical stress.
 An independent patient advocate focuses on a situation from the client’s perspective, providing support and relieving some of that stress.

 Choosing your independent patient advocate

 The most important thing, says Burton, is that you choose someone you respect and trust, who is recommended and who has the requisite training and background: someone who has the skills to improve your outcomes.

 An advocate is not just for doctor visits or hospital stays.
 You can discuss new health issues with that person—for instance, ask him or her to source material for you and assist you in making decisions.

 My practice is broadly based.
 In the last few weeks I have had:

 - A client whose mother was critically in a major ICU (the children were unhappy with the communication and doubtful about the treatment.
 They needed to concentrate on the emotional issues and “outsource” the concern about the health issues),